dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/06 Lecture 6.md

 When the class group is torsion.
 What are the relationships between the class groups of the ring $R$ and its overrings $\hat R$?
 It turns out that $\cl(\hat R)$ is a quotient of $\cl(R)$.
-We will show that all such overrings are of the form $R^W$ for some $W$, i.e. they're obtained by intersecting some subset
+We will show that all such overrings are of the form $R^W$ for some $W$, i.e. they're obtained by intersecting some subset of the localizations of $R$ at its maximal ideals.

+Note that the holomorphy ring in the exercise is obtained from a finite set of places.
+Conversely, given any finite nonempty set of places,
 :::

+Next up is the main theorem of this lecture.